-This topic covered Credit Sales.
+This topic covered Credit Sale.

-- A Credit Sale agreement is a 'purchase' agreement where title to the goods passes immediately to the customer. - It has a structure similar to HP or Conditional Sale in that it has flexible deposits and periods to meet a customer's budget. - However, a Credit Sale is an unsecured finance agreement which is not directly linked/secured to a vehicle. - Under a Credit Sale, there are no restrictions on mileage or usage of the vehicle, since the customer is the legal owner. - Credit Sale agreements can be regulated, exempt and unregulated under the consumer credit regulation depending on the nature of the customer and the amount of credit.
+- A Credit Sale agreement is a 'purchase' agreement where title to the goods passes immediately to the customer. - It has a structure similar to HP or Conditional Sale in that it has flexible deposits and periods to meet a customer's budget. - However, a Credit Sale is an unsecured finance agreement which is not directly linked/secured to a vehicle. - Under a Credit Sale, there are no restrictions on mileage or usage of the vehicle, since the customer is the legal owner. - Credit Sale agreements can be regulated, exempt or unregulated depending on the nature of the customer and the amount of credit.